How to perform SEO audits for information websites?

 Google Search Engine

-We all agree that top ranking is a good thing because it drives more businesses, but we don’t know what it takes to get there.
+We all agree that top ranking is a good thing because it drives more business, but many of us don’t know what it takes to get there.
 In this article, we’re going to discuss a list of to-dos for improving your website’s organic ranking, with a focus on SEO audit.

-Before we start, we would like website owners to understand this fact: web developing and Search Engine Optimisation are separate tasks.
-It might sound confusing, but this is where many of us get wrong.
-A newly developed website is not search engine optimised, which explains why new websites tend to have little to no visibility, so budget your website expense wisely and spend some on SEO.
+Before the start, we would like website owners to understand this fact: web developing and Search Engine Optimisation are separate tasks.
+Therefore, a newly developed website is usually not search engine optimised, which explains why new websites tend to have little to no visibility, so budget your website expense wisely and spend some on SEO.

-As both web developer and search engine optimisor, we deeply understand that web developing and SEO are equally important to help businesses grow online.
-Many successful business owners are heavily relying on their websites to attract new clients, and they can certainly tell you the investment on SEO makes all the differences.
+Based on the cross-field knowledge in both SEO and web developing, we deeply understand that they are equally important in helping businesses grow online.
+Many successful companies heavily rely on their websites to generate business opportunities, and they will certainly tell you the investment on SEO makes all the differences.
 So here we go!

 Step 1 – Site Structure and Keywords Tree